slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 **Using `src/main/kotlin/MyApp.kt`**

-Here is a minimum source file that just starts a Bolt app on your local machine.
+Here is a minimum source file that starts a Bolt app on your local machine.

 <Tabs groupId="socket-or-http">
 <TabItem value="socket-mode" label="Socket Mode">